damo2024/TERMUX-SETUP/README.md

 <p align="center"><img src="https://capsule-render.vercel.app/api?type=waving&color=auto&height=300&section=header&text=TERMUX%20SETUP&fontSize=90&animation=fadeIn&fontAlignY=38&desc=TERMUX%20BESIC%20MODULES%20or%20SETUP%20TOOLS%20BY%20U7P4L&descAlignY=51&descAlign=62" width="100%"/>
 </p>

 <p align="left">

-🔰Tarmux Setup Is The Tool Of Tarmux Terminal, With Which You Can Setup All The Basic Package Modules Of Your Tarmux In One Command.🔰
+>Tarmux Setup Is The Tool Of Tarmux Terminal, With Which You Can Setup All The Basic Package Modules Of Your Tarmux In One Command.

 </p>